 *Prior results do not guarantee a similar outcome in your case.

 We understand the difficulty in adapting to the long-lasting consequences of your fall while trying to recover your damages in the courtroom.
 That’s where we can help.
 At Pollack, Pollack, Isaac & DeCicco, LLP, our team can take the weight off your shoulders.
 You need strong and effective legal representation to receive the financial compensation you need so you can get back on the path towards healing.
-To learn more about how Pollack, Pollack, Isaac & DeCicco, LLP, can help you, call our office at 212-203-4795.
+To learn more about how Pollack, Pollack, Isaac & DeCicco, LLP can help you, call our office at 800-223-2814 or contact us online.